 Unfortunately, this unit does have one archaic quirk that stood out to us as annoying: while the two halves of the unit are able to separate, they’re connected by a cord instead of operating via separate USB cords.
 While some users might even appreciate this feature since it frees up a USB slot, far more will find the extra cord laying across their desks to be annoying.
 We sure did.

 Logitech G X52

 The Logitech G X52 is an older model of HOTAS joystick that is nonetheless still a “goodie.”
 Even though its successor, the X55, has appeared in the meantime, the X52 is still a contender on our list of joysticks.
-This is because it still has a host of useful features, attractive styling, and a surprising amount of functionality.
+This is because it still has a host of useful elements, attractive styling, and a surprising amount of functionality.

 From a coloring perspective, the X52 could be worse.
 The silver-on-black color scheme of the X52 is attractive, if slightly outdated.
 If the silver look is too much for you, a pro version of the X52 is available in all black, but it does seem to be prone to more issues than the standard X52.